iCHAIT/Django-Delhi_Metro/README.md

 Remaining Issues-
 ==============

-1.Basic Django errors
+1.Basic Django errors(models.py,admin.py,forms.py,urls.py,views.py)

-2.Tables in tha database not updated(path table)
+2.Tables in tha database not updated(path table).

-3.Use of django templating language in *.html
+3.Use of django templating language in *.html.

-4.Testing of project(for existing stations,lines)
+4.Testing of project(for existing stations,lines).

+5. Discuss the order of attributes of every class in models.py.

 Note
 ====

-Django version 1.6.5 has been used for the project!!
+The project is running on Django version 1.6.5 !!